 RAN Digital Twin#

-The following sections describe how to run simulations in three different modes:
+The following sections describe how to run simulations in two different modes:

-Mode 1 - Electromagnetic Only (EM): computes radio propagation using ray tracing
+Mode 1 - Electromagnetic Only (EM): compute radio propagation using ray tracing

-Mode 2 - Radio Access Network (RAN): runs AERIAL 5G RAN protocols in addition to the EM simulation
+Mode 2 - Radio Access Network (RAN): run AERIAL 5G RAN protocols in addition to the EM simulation

 Simulation Mode 1 - EM Simulation#

 The EM simulation mode simulates the electromagnetic propagation between transmitters and receivers in a virtual 3D environment.
-It generate the wireless channel between them, but does not execute any component of the RAN.
-As such, it can be used to generate large quantities of synthetic data which can be accessed through SQL for further processing.
+It generates the wireless channel between them, but does not execute any component of the RAN.
+As such, it can be used to create large quantities of synthetic data, which can be accessed through SQL for further processing.

-Attaching worker - a worker is a node that performs computations (raytracing, channel emulation, antenna modelling, as well as RAN and ML).
-The worker communicates with the UI via a Nucleus server.
+Attaching worker - a worker is a node that performs computations (such as ray tracing, channel emulation, antenna modeling, as well as running the RAN).
+The worker communicates with the UI via the Nucleus and NATs servers.

 Creating and configuring antenna panels